-DNV GL used Simcenter STAR-CCM+™ software from product lifecycle management (PLM) specialist Siemens PLM Software, to perform computational fluid dynamics (CFD) simulations on the twin lifter geometry.
+DNV GL used Simcenter STAR-CCM+™ software from product lifecycle management (PLM) specialist Siemens Digital Industries Software, to perform computational fluid dynamics (CFD) simulations on the twin lifter geometry.
 Simcenter STAR-CCM+ is part of the Simcenter™ portfolio, a comprehensive suite of simulation and test solutions for predictive engineering analytics.
 Two grids were used to check the sensitivity of the results to grid coarseness, each using around 4 to 5 million trimmed cells with prism layers around the hull and tanks; and increased refinement in their vicinity.

 The prescribed ship motion was advancing head-on with no incidence angle to the flow.
 The simulations were performed for velocities of 3, 5, 7 and 10 knots.
 The free surface was not considered for the 3- and 5-knot simulations.
 The ship and tanks were not allowed to sink and trim; they were considered on even keel.

 The presence of the tanks made it difficult to validate the results against traditional hull predictions, so a decision was made to check the methodology by performing a simulation of the bare hull without tanks and with no free surface effects.
 Therefore, these results referred to the viscous resistance only, and as such could be compared with empirically based calculations using the International Tank Towing Conference (ITTC) 1957 formula.